Assessment of Student Learning

 Our challenge is to engage in assessment in ways that teach us more of what we need to know as educators—that is, to actively use assessment as a pedagogical tool.
 The Provost's Office will support academic programs and departments to develop ways of assessing student learning that are responsive to the specific qualities and needs required for their particular disciplinary and professional domains.

 The Assessment of Student Learning Committee advises the Provost's Office on the direction, overall character, and quality of student learning assessment.
-The committee has developed the following guidelines:
+The committee has developed the guidelines listed below.

 Guiding Principles for Assessing Student Learning at The New School

-We are committed to quality teaching and learning and their continual re-examination.
-Assessment is a tool for faculty to determine how to improve and reshape student learning.
+We are committed to quality teaching and learning and to continual re-examination of our effectiveness.
+Assessment is a tool that enables faculty to determine how to improve and reshape student learning.

 • Program assessment is directed by faculty with the intention of improving teaching and learning and is a formalization of work in which faculty already engage.

-• Assessment is not intended and will not be used to evaluate individual faculty.
+• Assessment is not intended and will not be used to evaluate individual faculty members.

-• Program assessment is intended to assess the students' larger learning experiences across the curriculum and co-curricular activities.
+• Program assessment is intended to evaluate students' broad learning experiences across the curriculum and co-curricular activities.

 • Assessment will vary across programs and should be designed to be ongoing and sustainable to support continuous improvement of student learning.